-Psychology, social work, and counseling trainees are taught evidence-based psychotherapy practices through didactic seminars and case supervision.
+Marriage and family therapy, clinical social work, and counseling trainees are taught evidence-based psychotherapy practices through didactic seminars and case supervision.
 In addition, they are trained in Feedback Informed Care (FIC), an innovative approach to mental health treatment in which patients and therapists use patient reported information to track treatment progress and outcomes as well as the therapeutic alliance.
 This approach has been found to significantly improve outcomes.